ycjcl868/VoteApp/README.md

 ### npm scripts

 - Use `npm run lint` to check code style.
-- Use `npm test` to run unit test.
+- Use `npm run test-local` to run unit test.
 - Use `npm run autod` to auto detect dependencies upgrade, see [autod](https://www.npmjs.com/package/autod) for more detail.